musitdev/solrisc0prj1/README.md

-# Project 1: Implements Hashmap collection
+# Project 1: Implement Hashmap collection

 To implement the hashtable algorithm we take the same process as we speak in the exercise of the interview.